daniboube/daniboube/README.md

 I'm Daniel Boubeta, a fullstack developer and technology enthusiast from Galiza, Spain.

-Among my interests, I love developing eye-catching web applications, learning about artificial intelligence and tinkering with electronics to build IoT devices for my own use.
-But one of my extra-professional hobbies is game design, since I'm a big fan of board games, so don't be surprised if you find some projects related to that too.
-At this moment, I'm working as a researcher at the University of A Coruña.
+Among my many interests, I love developing eye-catching web and mobile applications, learning about the lastest artificial intelligence technologies, and experimenting with electronics to create IoT devices for my own use.
+But one of the extra-professional hobbies I enjoy the most is game design, as I'm a big fan of board games, so don't be surprised if you find a few projects related to that here, too.
+Finally, regarding my professional career, I work as a researcher at the University of A Coruña, in Galiza.

-So welcome to my GitHub profile.
+So, welcome to my GitHub profile.
 Take a look and happy coding!

 [![LinkedIn][linkedin_badge]][linkedin_profile]
 [![Research Gate][researchgate_badge]][researchgate_profile]